-Q. Can I react to the smell of peanut/nuts?
+Q. Can I react to the smell of peanuts or nuts?

 The smell of peanut/nuts or peanut butter does not come from the peanut protein, and therefore allergic reactions should not occur just because you smell peanut or because there is an open jar of peanut butter in the area.